Joe Crowley: Tenure

+In 2017, Crowley was the commencement speaker at and received an honorary degree from Touro Law Center.

 Political positions

-Abortion

-Since 2005, Crowley consistently received ratings of 0% from the National Right to Life Committee and 100% from the NARAL.
-In 2011, he opposed a bill that would have banned taxpayer funding for abortions, and in the 2010 election, he was endorsed by Planned Parenthood.
-In 2018, Crowley received a voting record of 100% from Planned Parenthood.

 Health care

-Since 2007, he received a rating of 100% from the American Public Health Association, the American Nurses Association, and the National Breast Cancer Coalition.

 Crowley fought against the practice of female genital mutilation (FGM), both abroad and in the United States.
 In 2010, he introduced the Girls Protection Act of 2010, which would criminalize the transport of a girl under the age of 18 years old to undergo FGM.

 In 2015, he proposed a bill with Representative Sheila Jackson Lee encouraging the collection of data on the prevalence of FGM, and to create a plan to better prevent the practice, which is illegal in the United States.

 Crowley was a consistent supporter of the 2010 Patient Protection and Affordable Care Act (known as "Obamacare", or "ACA").
 On March 22, 2010, he said: "I... support the Patient Protection and Affordable Care Act, a historic measure that will put families first when it comes to accessing health care coverage."
 He opposed repealing the act, and voted against a repeal on January 19, 2011.
 Also in 2011, he held an event to celebrate the one-year anniversary of the bill's passage.

 In 2017, Crowley signed on to H.R.
 676, the Expanded and Improved Medicare for All Act.
 This bill was introduced by former Michigan Congressman John Conyers in January 2017.